isomerpages/moe-victoriajc/_culture-of-excellence/Culture of Excellence.md

 #### Lead.
 Serve.
 Excel.

-Our College Vision, Victoria is Something More, stems from our college anthem and encapsulates the spirit of challenging Victorians to be better, to go above and beyond in their pursuit of excellence.
+Our College Vision, Victoria is Something More: Lead Serve, Excel stems from our college anthem and encapsulates the spirit of challenging Victorians to be better, to go above and beyond in their pursuit of excellence.

 At Victoria Junior College, we aim to nurture Victorians who are committed to all-round excellence yet deeply anchored in values.
 Victorians will develop as individuals, and as part of the larger community, become leaders who lead with courage, serve the college and community with conviction and compassion, and excel in their areas of passion and interest.